Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Introduction

-Our main contributions, which generalize the analysis carried out in \cite{Reboredo14,RecJournal} to the scenario where the decoder has access to side information, include: \begin{itemize} \item The definition of a joint \ac{GMM} model both for the signal of interest and the side information, that generalizes the joint sparsity models in \cite{Baron09,Duarte13}. \item Sufficient conditions for perfect signal classification in the asymptotic limit of low-noise that are a function of the geometry of the signal of interest, the geometry of the side information, their interaction, and the number of features. \item Sufficient and necessary conditions for perfect signal reconstruction in the asymptotic limit of low-noise that are also a function of the geometries of the signal of interest, the side information, as well as the number of features. \item A range of results that illustrate not only how theory aligns with practice, but also how to use the ideas in real-world applications, such as high-resolution image reconstruction and compressive hyperspectral imaging in the presence of side information (here a traditional photograph constitutes the side information). \end{itemize}
+Our main contributions, which generalize the analysis carried out in \cite{Reboredo14,RecJournal} to the scenario where the decoder has access to side information, include: \begin{itemize} \item The definition of a joint \ac{GMM} model both for the signal of interest and the side information, that generalizes the joint sparsity models in \cite{Baron09,Duarte13}. \item Sufficient conditions for perfect signal classification in the asymptotic limit of low-rank that are a function of the geometry of the signal of interest, the geometry of the side information, their interaction, and the number of features. \item Sufficient and necessary conditions for perfect signal reconstruction in the asymptotic limit of low-rank that are also a function of the geometries of the signal of interest, the side information, as well as the number of features. { \item Expansions of the classification error and reconstruction error for the case when signals are described via approximately low-rank models, which are expressed as a function of the deviation from exactly low-rank models, that illuminate the impact of side information on performance. } \item A range of results that illustrate not only how theory aligns with practice, but also how to use the ideas in real-world applications, such as compressive hyperspectral imaging in the presence of side information (here a traditional photograph constitutes the side information). \end{itemize}